fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 If you already have a Python development environment on your machine and a preferred way of managing it, feel free to skip to the next section.
 We wrote the directions below for folks who don't have a Python environment up and running yet and need the quickest way to get started.

-1. Download the miniconda installer: [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html "Miniconda installers"). *Windows Users:* Choose the [Python 2.7 32-bit installer](https://repo.continuum.io/miniconda/Miniconda-latest-Windows-x86.exe "Python 2.7 Windows 32-bit installer"), even if you're using a 64-bit Windows machine.
-2. Run the miniconda installer.
-When prompted for _Advanced Installation Options_, accept the defaults.
-3. After miniconda installs, open a terminal window and type the following command to create your DATA Act virtual environment.
-These instructions assume that _data-act_ will be the name of your environment, but you can name it anything.

-        $ conda create --name data-act python=2.7.9

-4. You should see an informational message about some packages that miniconda will download and install.
-At the prompt, type _y_ to proceed.
-5. Once miniconda is finished creating your environment, activate it:
+1. Install Python 2.7 and pip (Python's package manager) using [these directions](https://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-python "Install Python").
+2. Use pip to install virtualenv:

+        pip install virtualenv
+3. Use pip to install virtualenvwrapper:

+        pip install virtualenvwrapper

+4. Tell virtualenvwrapper where on your machine to create virtual environments and add it to your profile.
+This is a one-time virtualenvwrapper setup step, and the process varies by operating system.
+[This tutorial](http://newcoder.io/begin/setup-your-machine/ "Python: setting up your computer") covers setting up virtualenvwrapper on OSX, Linux, and Windows.
+5. Create a virtual environment for the DATA Act software.
+In this example we've named the environment *data-act*, but you can call it anything:

-        $ activate data-act
+        mkvirtualenv data-act

+    **Note:** If you're running multiple versions of Python on your machine, you can make sure your data act environment is running the correct Python version by pointing to a specific binary

+        mkvirtualenv --python=[path to installed Python 2.7 executable] data-act

+6. You should see some output that looks similar to the example below.
+Essentially, this command creates and activates a new virtualenv named `data-act` with its own set of Python libraries.
+Anything you pip install from this point forward will be installed into the *data-act* environment rather than your machine's global Python environment.
+Your command line prompt indicates which (if any) virtualenv is active.

+        rebeccasweger@GSA-xs-MacBook-Pro-4 ~
+        $ mkvirtualenv --python=/usr/local/bin/python2.7 data-act-test
+        Running virtualenv with interpreter /usr/local/bin/python2.7
+        New python executable in data-act-test/bin/python2.7
+        Also creating executable in data-act-test/bin/python
+        Installing setuptools, pip...done.

+        (data-act-test)
+        rebeccasweger@GSA-xs-MacBook-Pro-4 ~

-This new environment will be active until you run the `deactivate` command.
-You can re-activate the environment again at any time by typing `activate data-act`.
+7. This new environment will be active until you run the `deactivate` command.
+You can re-activate the environment again at any time by typing `workon data-act`.

 ### Configure Amazon Web Services (Optional)